Get the Tata Capital App to apply for Loans & manage your account. Download Now

 1. Clarity in Ownership: The deed’s primary purpose clearly defines who owns the property.
 By relinquishing rights, you clear the path for the new sole owner, bringing in much-needed clarity in the property documents.

-2. Preventing Future Disputes: Most properties with more than one owner bring some disagreement.
+1. Preventing Future Disputes: Most properties with more than one owner bring some disagreement.
 This deed helps in preventing such disputes.
 With a record in place, it ensures that the person giving up the rights cannot stake a claim in the future.

-3. Smooth Property Transfer: Another important objective of this deed is to help seamlessly transfer property rights.
+1. Smooth Property Transfer: Another important objective of this deed is to help seamlessly transfer property rights.
 With this one document, co-owners can avoid a long and tedious buying and selling process.

-Benefits of relinquishment deed
+Benefits of deed of relinquishment

 Signing a relinquishment deed comes with its own sets of benefits: